 - Actually there are many more examples like that…

-What are the criteria for a leading enterprise messaging app?
+What are the criteria for a leading chat messenger app?

-For enterprises it is important to understand the differences between enterprise messaging apps and to identify the leading business messengers.
-This brings up the question, what are the criteria for a leading enterprise messaging app and what features, qualities and capabilities should the product have?
+For enterprises it is important to understand the differences between chat messenger apps and to identify the leading business messengers.
+This brings up the question, what are the criteria for a leading chat messenger app and what features, qualities and capabilities should the product have?

-1. Leading Messaging App– Complete feature set, Whatsapp user experience, intuitive user interface, professional group messaging, read receipts (even for groups), chat administration.
+1. Leading chat messenger app– Complete feature set, Whatsapp user experience, intuitive user interface, professional group messaging, read receipts (even for groups), chat administration.

 15. Leading Total Cost of Ownership (TCO)– Reasonable license, set up, training, support and hosting costs of product, significant productivity benefits and cost reductions.

-In summary, a product has to fulfill many criteria to be a leading enterprise messaging app.
+In summary, a product has to fulfill many criteria to be a leading chat messenger app.
 Also it is clear, that a new vendor cannot provide the best messenger for businesses in a short time frame.
 It takes considerable time to build and become a market leading messenger for enterprises.

 Please contact us

-If you want further information on Teamwire and how to evaluate a leading enterprise messaging app, please contact us.
+If you want further information on Teamwire, please feel free to contact us.